uikit/uikit-site/docs/pages/inverse.md

 # Inverse

-<p class="uk-text-lead">Inverse the style of any component for light or dark backgrounds.</p>
+<p class="uk-text-lead">Inverse colors of any component for light or dark backgrounds.</p>

+In general, there are UIkit styles which have light backgrounds, like the default UIkit style, or the styles with dark backgrounds.
+Depending on the background color, the default text color is either dark on light.
+But if the same style different background colors or background images are used, the opposite text color may be needed.
+Use the Inverse component to inverse the text color for such backgrounds.

 ## Usage

-Add the `.uk-light` class to improve the visibility of content on dark backgrounds in a light style.
-When using a dark style, add the `.uk-dark` class to elements on a light background.
-These classes will color all containing content accordingly.
+Add the `.uk-light` class to color the text and all containing content to make it look great on dark backgrounds.
+Add the `.uk-dark` class to color the text and all containing content on light backgrounds correspondingly.

-Only one class, `.uk-light` or `.uk-dark`, actually changes the color of nested content depending on the UIkit style.
-For example, when using a style which has light backgrounds text is already displayed in a dark color and all content looks great by default.
-This is why the `.uk-dark` doesn't have to apply any CSS and only the `.uk-light` class does to actually change the color of its containing content.
-If the UIkit style has dark backgrounds it's  vice versa.
-Text is displayed in a light color, which is why `.uk-light` doesn't apply any CSS but `.uk-dark` does.

-Mind, that if the contents color is changed one time it can not be changed back.
+Since there is already a default text color, for light styles it is dark, and for dark styles it's light, only one of the classes is needed to change the text color for different backgrounds.
+In light styles, the `.uk-light` is needed and in dark styles the `.uk-dark` class.
+This also means that if one of the classes is used, the color cannot be changed back.

 ```html
 <div class="uk-light"></div>